sekirocc/donde-toolkits/README.md

 # Face Recognition Service

-Example grpc face recognition service with openvino, develop to learn openvino and modern cpp.
+Face feature extraction and searching and clustering service, built with openvino and faiss[todo] [wip].

 Currently developed with macOS, llvm-clang